 Plantain is beneficial in treating kidney and bladder infections and water retention.
 It can neutralize stomach acids, normalize all stomach secretions, and may inhibit the growth of tuberculosis bacteria.
 Plantain seeds are like psyllium seeds, and if taken in amounts of one teaspoon of powdered juice three times daily, it can provide a fantastic bulk laxative.

-Intestinal worms, gastrointestinal difficulties, and chronic catarrhal problems can be treated using fresh juice pressed from the whole plant.
-It has an antibiotic, healing, and blood-stanching effect in external applications when applied to wounds and sores.
+Intestinal worms, gastrointestinal difficulties, and chronic catarrhal problems can be treated using fresh juice from the whole plant.
+When applied to wounds and sores, it has an antibiotic, healing, and blood-stanching effect in external applications.

 The plant can neutralize toxins in snake and insect bites.
-Place the freshly ground leaves (or slightly chewed) onto the bites of bees, insects, and snakes.
+Place the freshly ground leaves (or slightly chewed) on the bites of bees, insects, and snakes.
 A dried leaf decoction can promote blood coagulation.
-You can place a salve of it on eczema, carbuncles, and boils.
-The fresh juice extract is excellent for itchy skin, and simultaneously swallow a tablespoon of the fresh juice.
+You can apply it to eczema, carbuncles, and boils.
+The fresh juice extract is excellent for itchy skin.
+Simultaneously swallow a tablespoon of the fresh juice.

-Plantain is a fantastic remedy for chronic skin problems, scratches, cuts, and for skin infections.
+Plantain is a fantastic remedy for chronic skin problems, scratches, cuts, and infections.
 It is utilized in various ointments and salves alone or mixed with other herbs like angelica, mugwort, comfrey, and chickweed.
-Put fresh leaves on hemorrhoids, ringworm, insect bites, sores, and even wounds.
-Also, chewing the rootstock can give toothache relief.
+Fresh leaves can be applied to hemorrhoids, ringworms, insect bites, sores, and even wounds.
+Chewing the rootstock can also relieve toothache.

 The Asian plantain, P Asiatica, is a clinical treatment for high blood pressure at a fifty percent success rate.
 Common plantain is a well-known folk cancer remedy in Latin America.
 It is used for this purpose worldwide.
 The plant also stimulates the healing process and is an antimicrobial.